 - Dirty condenser coils – If the condenser coils at the bottom of your commercial fridge are dirty, it can keep the unit from cooling properly.
 Routinely cleaning your refrigerator’s condenser coils can help prevent this.

 - Broken door gasket – First, check if the door is just cracked open or being opened too frequently.
 That can cause cool air to escape and make the interior warm.
 However, if the door is not sealing shut, then it could be a broken door gasket.
-Whether you’re consulting a service technician or doing the repair on your own, make sure to find out which type of OEM gasket works on your machine.
+Make sure to find out which type of OEM gasket works on your machine.
 For instance, when replacing a True refrigeration gasket, there are specific gaskets associated with different manufacturing dates for each model.

 - Damaged door hinges – If your door gasket seems unharmed, broken latches or hinges might be causing the door to stay ajar or remain unaligned.
 Like the gasket, make sure that the OEM-replacement latches or hinges are specific to your model.
 For example, if your machine uses flush hinges, the replacements should be the same.
 Using offset options in this case could worsen the issue.

 - Bad temperature gauge or thermostat – The gauge in your commercial fridge could be blocked or broken.
 Try to remove any items that are blocking it.
 If the temperature still reads high, double check the unit with thermometer to make sure the thermostat is working.
-If the temperature reading still registers at a high temperature, then the thermostat might need to be replaced.
+If you’re still struggling to maintain the right temperature, then the thermostat might need to be replaced.

 Believe it or not, a commercial refrigeration unit actually can be too cold.